CDAT/cdat.github.io/index.md

 <p>

-These combined tools, along with others such as the R open-source statistical analysis and plotting software and custom packages (e.g. vtDV3D), form UV-CDAT and provide a synergistic approach to climate modeling, allowing researchers to advance scientific visualization of large-scale climate data sets.
-The UV-CDAT framework couples powerful software infrastructures through two primary means:
+These combined tools, along with others such as the R open-source statistical analysis and plotting software and custom packages (e.g. vtDV3D), form CDAT and provide a synergistic approach to climate modeling, allowing researchers to advance scientific visualization of large-scale climate data sets.
+The CDAT framework couples powerful software infrastructures through two primary means:

 <ol>